India Facts For Kids

 Did you know that India is the seventh largest country in the world?
 Wow!
 The name ‘India’ comes from the historic local name for the Indus River.

-Let’s take a look at some facts about this huge country!
+Let’s take a look at some facts about this huge and highly-populated country!

 There is evidence of human activity in India as long as 75,000 years ago.